csyers/CSE-40437-Final-Project/README.md

     * Usage: `simplify_colon.py path/to/tweet/file.txt path/to/output/file.json`
     * Function: Changes tweet from antiquated format separated by colons to a json format.
 Ingnores tweets that are not created in 2017 or have "2017\n" in tweet text.
   * `simplify_json.py`
-    * Usage: `simplify_json.py path/to/tweet/file.json path/to/output/file.json`
+    * Usage: `simplify_json.py path/to/tweet/file.json path/to/output/file.json next_field`
     * Function: Changes tweet from full json (found in `path/to/tweet/file.json`) to reduced json, where only the text, id, and created_at field exist.
-Write a newfile named `path/to/output/file.json`.
+Write a newfile named `path/to/output/file.json`. `next_field` argument is the dictionary entry of the entry that follows the text field.
 * `data/`
   * Directory to hold the tweets datasets gathered from `crawler.py` and produced by `reducer.py`.
 * `results/`